devops-rob/target-cli/README.md

 target terraform delete dev
 ```

-This will delete the context profile named `dev`
+This will delete the context profile named `dev`.

 ### Vault, Consul, Nomad and Boundary

-Each of these tool sub commands work in the same way using the available flags for each tool specific argument.
-Below are some examples using Vault
+Each of these tool's subcommands work in the same way using the available flags for each tool specific argument.

+Below are some examples using the `vault` subcommand:

 **Create Example**